 Our collaboration partners include:

-The rights to Exalgo® (hydromorphone HCl) extended-release tablets, for the management of moderate to severe pain in opioid tolerant patients were acquired by Mallinckrodt Inc., a subsidiary of Covidien plc, in June 2009 for $15 million in upfront payments and additional development funding of Exalgo.
+The rights to Exalgo® (hydromorphone HCl) extended-release tablets, for the management of moderate to severe pain in opioid tolerant patients were acquired by Mallinckrodt in June 2009 for $15 million in upfront payments and additional development funding of Exalgo.
 Exalgo received FDA approval in March 2010, triggering an approval milestone of $40 million.
-Exalgo was launched in April 2010, and Zalicus is eligible for tiered royalties on net sales of Exalgo by Covidien
+Exalgo was launched in April 2010, and Zalicus is eligible for tiered royalties on net sales of Exalgo by Mallinckrodt.

 In May 2009, Zalicus and Novartis entered into a strategic alliance focused on the discovery of novel anti-cancer combinations.
 The collaboration explores combination effects in cell lines representing a broad spectrum of cancers to provide a robust and systematic understanding of combination therapy opportunities.
 The alliance also explores important differences in response by cancer type, including genotype and other mutational differences.
 Each party will contribute compounds from its compound library and evaluate the anti-cancer effects by utilizing the Zalicus proprietary combination high throughput screening (cHTS™) platform and Chalice analyzer software.

 Under the agreement, Zalicus received a $4 million upfront payment and funding for research support for two years.
 In addition, for each combination advanced to the market from the collaboration, Zalicus is eligible to receive up to $58 million in clinical, regulatory and commercial milestones.
 The alliance had an initial two-year term that may be extended by Novartis for three additional one-year periods and has been renewed into October 2014.
 Zalicus retains the right to conduct oncology research on its own behalf as well as partner with others in the field of oncology.